Which Of The Following Statements Is Correct Regarding Net Diffusion

 1. Net Diffusion is the Movement of Molecules from an Area of Higher Concentration to an Area of Lower Concentration

 This statement highlights the fundamental principle of diffusion.
 Molecules are in constant, random motion due to their kinetic energy.
-In an area of high concentration, there are more molecules per unit volume than in an area of low concentration.
-The random movement of these molecules leads to a net movement from the high concentration area to the low concentration area.
+Consider this: in an area of high concentration, there are more molecules per unit volume than in an area of low concentration.
+Which means the random movement of these molecules leads to a net movement from the high concentration area to the low concentration area.
 This is because there are more molecules available to move from the high concentration area than from the low concentration area.

 Example: Consider a drop of ink placed in a glass of water.
 Initially, the ink molecules are highly concentrated in the drop.
 Over time, these molecules will spread out and disperse throughout the water until the ink is evenly distributed.
 This spreading is net diffusion.